-Mark also has extensive experience in securities and other class actions and ASIC, APRA, Royal Commission, ICAC, Parliamentary and other Government enquiries, investigations and examinations.
+Mark also has extensive experience in accounting and auditing standards and issues, securities and other class actions and ASIC, APRA, Royal Commission, ICAC, Parliamentary and other Government enquiries, investigations and examinations.

 Representative Legal Matters

-Mark was selected as the Partner of the Year at the 2016 Lawyers Weekly Australian Law Awards, including for his outstanding work for AECOM Australia in the CLEM 7 litigation (see above).
+Mark was selected as the Partner of the Year at the 2016 Lawyers Weekly Australian Law Awards.

-Mark has been consistently highly recommended by independent legal directories and other industry and peer surveys, including Euromoney's "Guides to the World's Leading Insolvency Lawyers", Chambers Guides Asia-Pacific 2016 , Best Lawyers: Australia (2008-2016), PLC Which Lawyer?
-ALB Guide: Restructuring and Insolvency, Legal Media's Guide to the World's Leading Insolvency and Restructuring Lawyers and Euromoney's Banking, Finance and Transactional Guide 2016, being variously described as:
+Mark has also been consistently highly recommended by independent legal directories and other industry and peer surveys, including Euromoney's "Guides to the World's Leading Insolvency Lawyers", Chambers Guides Asia-Pacific, Best Lawyers: Australia, PLC Which Lawyer?
+ALB Guide: Restructuring and Insolvency, Legal Media's Guide to the World's Leading Insolvency and Restructuring Lawyers and Euromoney's Banking, Finance and Transactional Guide, being variously described over an extended career as:

-- "bringing a sense of urgency to matters with his ability to respond quickly, unerring attention to detail and sound commercial judgment"; and
+- "bringing a sense of urgency to matters with his ability to respond quickly, unerring attention to detail and sound commercial judgment"

 Mark has also been observed by clients, Senior Counsel and world leading experts with whom he has worked in major litigation to:

-- have a "composed and unruffled demeanour", demonstrating "calm, grace and good humour under pressure" and "impressive empathy and tact"; and
+- have a "composed and unruffled demeanour", demonstrating "calm, grace and good humour under pressure" and "impressive empathy and tact"

 - Western Australia~Australia (1999)